otboumeh/Philosophers/README.md

 - Advanced synchronization techniques like mutexes.
 - Understanding and handling race conditions, deadlocks, and starvation.
 - Practical application of algorithmic thinking in systems programming.

+ ---
+ ## Contributing 🤝

+Feel free to open issues or submit pull requests.
+Contributions and feedback are always welcome!